sbt/sbt-native-packager/src/sphinx/formats/graalvm-native-image.rst

       graalVMNativeImageGraalVersion := Some("19.1.1") // Legacy GraalVM versions supported up to 22.3.3
       graalVMNativeImageGraalVersion := Some("graalvm-ce:19.1.1") // Legacy GraalVM versions supported up to 22.3.3
-      graalVMNativeImageGraalVersion := Some("graalvm-community:17.0.8") // New GraalVM version scheme
+      graalVMNativeImageGraalVersion := Some("native-image:19.1.1") // Uses the legacy native-image image from GraalVM directly graalVMNativeImageGraalVersion := Some("graalvm-community:17.0.8") // New GraalVM version scheme graalVMNativeImageGraalVersion := Some("native-image-community:17.0.8") // Uses the native-image image from GraalVM directly

   ``graalVMNativeImagePlatformArch``
     Setting this enables building the native image on a different platform architecture.
-Requires ``graalVMNativeImageGraalVersion`` to be set.
+Requires ``graalVMNativeImageGraalVersion`` or ``containerBuildImage`` to be set.
 Multiplatform builds is not supported.
 Defaults to the platform of the host.
     If ``containerBuildImage`` is specified, ensure that your specified image has the same platform that you are targeting.

     For example: